sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Fictional Advantages

+One point from the *Good Bank* may be spent to let a player as though they had the highest amount of advantage (flip-3-take-best).
+You may do this preemptively or after a flip, like a flashback.

 Let's say a character encounters two guards who, in an earlier scene, humiliated and bullied him.
 The player says they're going to use the Go Berserk! move.
 Because of the narrative set-up, it makes sense that it should be easier for the character to enter an enraged state.
+It would make sense for them to have an advantage.

  - You can hint to the player they already have sufficient narrative set-up to Do a Flashback